Best Beaches In Fethiye, Türkiye

 How To Get To Butterfly Valley

-Take a boat trip from Ölüdeniz or Fethiye.
+There are daily boat trips from Ölüdeniz or Fethiye.

-Kıdrak Bay Beach is situated in Kıdrak Nature Park, only 15 kilometers away from the bustling center of Fethiye and 2 kilometers away from the famous Ölüdeniz Beach.
-Its crystalline waters are a stunning shade of blue, but because this beach is rocky, you best wear protective footwear when swimming
+Kıdrak Bay Beach is situated in Kıdrak Nature Park, only 15 kilometers away from the bustling center of Fethiye and 2 kilometers away from the famous oOudeniz Beach.
+Its crystal-clear waters are a stunning shade of blue, but because this beach is rocky, you best wear protective footwear when swimming.

-You can easily get to Kıdrak Bay by car via the road that leads to Oludeniz, or you can catch a bus from Fethiye city center.
+You can quickly get to Kıdrak Bay by car via the road that leads to Oludeniz, or you can catch a bus from Fethiye city center.

 Kabak Beach - Turkey